Key facts at a glance

 If one parent wishes to leave the UAE with the child permanently, they must apply to the court.
 The court's primary criterion is the child's best interests, weighing schooling, stability, and both parents' ability to maintain a relationship with the child.

-For Muslim families, custody (physical care) is traditionally awarded to the mother for young children, with guardianship (legal decision-making) held by the father.
-FL 41/2024 modernises this framework while maintaining the core Sharia-based structure.
-The child's welfare is the primary standard.
+For Muslim families, custody (physical care) has traditionally gone to the mother for younger children, with guardianship (legal decision-making) held by the father.
+Federal Decree-Law No. 41 of 2024 modernised this while keeping the Sharia-based structure, and the child's welfare is the primary standard.

 Travel bans

 Either parent can apply for a child travel ban (exit ban) if they have legitimate grounds to fear the child will be taken out of the UAE without consent.
 Travel bans are registered with the court and enforced at UAE ports of entry.
-Under FL 41/2024, five grounds support revocation of a travel ban: the banning parent's non-fulfilment of guardianship duties, travel falling within the statutory 60-day annual entitlement, procedural defects in the ban's issuance, a divorce settlement already granting travel rights, and demonstrated best interests of the child.
+The other parent can apply to have a ban lifted, and courts weigh factors such as whether the banning parent is meeting their duties, whether a settlement already grants travel rights, and the child's best interests.
+See our child custody UAE guide for how bans are handled.

 The Hague Convention gap